[Publish] Guidance on repeating posts

 - One option is to create separate posts in your Queue, but make sure they are well spaced out and ideally using different text and/or media.

 - Another option is to use the Re-Buffer option within the Posts Report to re-share a specific post after it's been published.
 We strongly encourage you to modify the post itself before adding it back to your Queue.
-You can learn more about this feature here.
+Learn more about the Re-Buffer feature here.